hillhao/PYNQ-project/README.md

 ![image](https://github.com/hillhao/PYNQ-project/blob/master/images/usbpynq.jpg)

-Before using the wifi adapter, you need to configure the network segment of yout PC or laptop to 192.168.2.1.
+Before using the wifi adapter, you need to configure the network segment of yout PC or laptop to 192.168.2.X(X can be any intger from 1 to 255 except 99).
 Because the ip address of the PYNQ board is 192.168.2.99.
 To make a connection, the both mahcines need to be in the same network segment.
 Then connect the PYNQ board to the PC or laptop through ethernet wire and tap http://pynq:9090  in the web browser.
 You will see the interface like the following picture.

 ![image](https://github.com/hillhao/PYNQ-project/blob/master/images/login1.jpg)

+As we can see, this is a Jupyter notebook interface.
+Let's check the system information first.

 We can access to the linux Operation System (OS) through building a new Terminal and check the system information such as the linux OS version, the number of CPUs, and long_bits of the system.
 The linux OS information is shown as follows.